1993 Burundian coup attempt: Escape attempts of the government ministers

 Kinigi's bodyguards remained loyal to her during the takeover.
 Deputy Prime Ministers Bernard Ciza and Melchior Ntahobama were betrayed by their guards and were imprisoned.
 However, a few hours later a junior military officer freed them and asked them where they wished to go.
 Ciza was taken to the French embassy, while Ntahobama was taken to the home of the deputy chief of mission of the Belgian embassy.
 FRODEBU parliamentary leader Jean-Bosco Sindayigaya was also arrested but later released.
 At about 04:00, a technician awakened by the putschists was, after some delay, able to sever telecommunications between Bujumbura and elsewhere.
 With the phone lines inoperative, Patin decided to search for President Ndadaye.
-Upon reaching the Burundian Army headquarters, French military attaches who were present dissuaded him from going to Camp Muha, saying it was too dangerous.
+Upon reaching the Burundian Army headquarters, French military attachés who were present dissuaded him from going to Camp Muha, saying it was too dangerous.

 Shortly before dawn, Ngendahayo scaled the wall at Ramboux's residence and went to the neighbouring home, which belonged to his brother and was also where Minister of Refugee Repatriation Léonard Nyangoma was staying.
 At about 07:00 Ngendahayo telephoned Colonel Bikomagu.
-The colonel stated that the situation was "under control" and that Ndadye was "in a safe place."
+The colonel stated that the situation was "under control" and that Ndadye was "in a safe place".
 Ngendahayo requested a military escort so that he could go to the radio and television station and, as Minister of Communications, inform the country of such.
 Bikomagu said he would call back and send an escort when possible.